Perfect Bound Book Setup

 Margins

-TIP: If you are using InDesign, you can set margins under the Layout/Margins menu.
+Tip: If you are using InDesign, you can set margins under the Layout/Margins menu.
 If you don’t know how to set different sized margins, you may want to make every margin 18mm.

 Page Count

-When you're filling out the details for a book printing quote and come across the query regarding page count, it's important to understand how this term is generally applied in the printing industry.
+When filling out the details for a book printing quote and come across the query regarding page count, it's important to understand how this term is generally applied in the printing industry.
 The page count refers to the number of individual pages in your book, not the number of sheets of paper.
 Each side of a sheet that has content printed on it counts as one page.
 Therefore, a single sheet printed on both sides would be considered as two pages.
 This distinction ensures that your book's layout, pagination, and the estimate for printing are accurately aligned with your project's requirements.

 Page Order